-The Tax Cuts and Job Acts might have simplified taxes for millions of Americans, thanks to an expanded standard deduction, but let’s face it: Filing taxes is still a huge pain.
+Let’s face it, filing taxes can be a huge pain.
 Receipts can get lost in a year’s time, you might misunderstand filing rules and there’s always the latent fear of a single digit impacting your entire return.

 Enter tax preparers, professionals who’ve made careers in preparing others’ tax returns.
 These individuals provide an alternative to both filing on your own and using tax preparation software.
 Although there are costs and planning involved in using such a service, there are plenty of reasons to consider getting in touch with your local tax prep professional, which include certified public accountants.
 See if this is an option for you and know which documents you’ll need to provide to a tax preparer.